qmlbook/qt6book/docs/ch17-extensions/using-fileio.md

 }
 ```

-That is all.
+That is all that is needed to show the flag.
 It exposes the flag property from the JS model as `styleData.value` to the delegate.
-The delegate then adjusts the image path to pre-pend `'flags/'` and displays it.
+The delegate then adjusts the image path to pre-pend `'flags/'` and displays it as an `Image` element.

 For removing we use a similar technique to display a remove button.